JamesSweetJones/abYdraw/README.md

 # abYdraw

-This is a programme designed to use our group's Antibody Markup Language (AbML) for describing all antibody based drug formats including fragments, normal antibodies, multispecific antibodies (MsAbs) and antibody fusions (with specific support for T-Cell receptor domains) either inputting an AbML descriptor string of an antibody-based drug or by drawing a structure and outputting its descriptor string.
-It is written in Python 3 and with both command-line and graphical interfaces built by using standard packages TKinter to in order to make it as accessible as possible.
+**abYdraw** is a program designed to use our group's Antibody Markup Language (AbML) for describing all antibody based drug formats including fragments, normal antibodies, multispecific antibodies (MsAbs) and antibody fusions (with specific support for T-Cell receptor domains) either by inputting an AbML descriptor string of an antibody-based drug, or by drawing a structure and outputting its descriptor string.
+It is written in Python 3 with both command-line and graphical interfaces built using the standard package TKinter in order to make it as accessible as possible.

 ### Contents